LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booster-rockets/bestpractices.rst

    | - Chinese Proverb

 Experience is definitely the best teacher.
-You could read pages and pages about ``for`` loops, which will give you a handle on the vocabulary, but until you actually construct your first working loop, your understanding will be incomplete.
+You could read pages and pages about ``for`` loops, which will give you a handle on the vocabulary.
+However, until you actually construct your first working loop, your understanding will be incomplete.

    Take-home lesson: **Do your homework**.